AudioKit/AudioKit/Examples/README.md

 Audio Kit Examples
 ==================

+Audio clips for the examples are available at <http://audiokit.io/examples>.

 This folder contains examples of simple mini-projects for both iOS devices and on the Mac (OS X).
 There are examples in Objective-C as well as Swift.

 Examples for both iOS and OSX (Mac)